What is G-AWAW ? It's a special Cessna 150 that is getting rescued.

-G-AWAW is the UK civil registration for a Cessna 150 that flew half way around the world in 1980.
-It is also a call-sign for a voyage of endurance and guts by Jan Schönburg when she piloted the little two seater to Australia from her native England.
+G-AWAW is the UK civil registration for a Cessna 150 that flew halfway around the world in 1980.
+It is also a callsign for a voyage of endurance and guts by Jan Schonberg when she piloted the little two seater to Australia from her native England.

-Creating a new life for a plane from the pieces that are left.
+Creating new life for a plane from the pieces that are left.

 In October 2017, a road trip in a big yellow Penske truck from Florida to Texas brought all the parts of G-AWAW to San Marcos Airport.
-The parts are being cleaned and examined and readied for another trip to Clinton IA in July 2018.
+The parts are being cleaned and examined and readied for another trip to Clinton Iowa in the near future.

 What other Cessna 150 has been to Europe, Asia, Oceania, and North America?
 G-AWAW has...

 Timeline of G-AWAW activities after trip to Australia

 G-AWAW operated as a flight school trainer for years after the 1980 trip to Australia.
 Many students soloed in this aircraft.

 After 8000 hours in the air, G-AWAW is sold to the London Science museum and a modified to allow visitors to see into the fuselage.
 The mods include large openings cut into wings and fuselage covered with plexiglas.
 One of these openings is visible in this photo to the right of the "W" in the registration mark.

 G-AWAW is shipped to the U.S. for safekeeping.